Vyral/scott-griffin/_posts/2018-10-12-can-you-freeze-your-own-credit.md

 ---
 layout: post
-title: Can I Freeze My Own Credit?
+title: Can You Freeze Your Own Credit?
 date: 2018-10-12 16:42:00
 tags:
   - Real Estate